Mark of Charon

-Mark of Charon was an American comic book published by CrossGen Entertainment from April to August 2003.
+Mark of Charon is an American comic book published by CrossGen Entertainment from April to August 2003.
 It is a five-issue limited series written by Tony Bedard and penciled by Joe Bennett.
 Taking place in the Sigilverse, it primarily features the characters Charon, Javi Cobian and Appolyon.

 Plot synopsis

 The story begins with Charon restoring Javi Cobian to life (placing these events sometime after his death in Negation #25) and a subsequent discussion on what evil really means.
 Charon eventually reveals his plan to place his own Sigil (what he refers to as his "Ligis") on those from the Negation universe but he needs Javi's help.

-As the Sigil Javi has is unique to human physiology it is impossible for Charon to simply place his mark upon the inhabitants of the Negation.
+As Javi has a Sigil and is unique to human physiology, it is impossible for Charon to simply place his mark upon the inhabitants of the Negation.
 Thus Charon has been attempting to bond human DNA to Negation inhabitants with little progress.
 After Charon shows Javi a failed experiment he persuades Javi to heal his next subject.
 Javi successfully heals a female alien and Charon places his mark upon her.

 Charon convinces Javi to lead his team of Ligis-bearers (made up of the teleporter Shrakti, the vicious Tibian, the telepathic Trocantor, and the muscle Brevus) which he reluctantly agrees to.
 On their first away mission Javi hopes to resolves things without resulting to force though he quickly losses control of his team who begin killing the alien troops.
 Using his Sigil Javi takes their abilities way from them and brings them back under control.

 Javi tells the team that they cannot just go around killing people and that they should obey his will for Charon has chosen him to lead them, equating himself with Charon.
 He is interrupted by a Lawbringer who cries out 'sacrilege'.
 The Lawbringers question Javi's presumptions and demand to know why they have their 'Fathers' touch on them.
 Javi proceeds to antagonize the Lawbringers touting that they are their replacements, Charon's Ligis-bearers.
 Observing the situation on a monitor Charon turns to his men and says that they chose well in Javi.